 Conclusion

 You have just learned which things to pay attention to when purchasing a video surveillance camera (I hope).
 Camera’s specifications depend on the install location, the other important parameter is storage for videos from your security camera.
-Then there was image quality, megapixels and camera’s focal length to determine the detailed view range, and the area size that you want to cover with video surveillance, that affects night view infrared illumination parameter.
+Then there was image quality, megapixels and camera’s focal length to determine the detailed view range, and the area size that you want to cover with video surveillance, which affects night view infrared illumination parameter.
 In the opinion of Pipl Systems, these are the things you should pay attention to when selecting a video surveillance camera.